 The second most important parameter is the zoom range of the flash head, which is usually between 24 and 105 mm, which is usually sufficient, but if you would like to shoot with longer focal lengths around 200 mm, the flash selection should be adjusted accordingly.

-By far the best and most versatile solution is to use a standalone wireless launcher, which is very reliable even over longer distances and allows you to control the triggering of multiple external camera flashes simultaneously if required.
+By far the best and most versatile solution is to use a standalone wireless launcher, which is very reliable even over longer distances, it works as a remote control and allows you to control the high-speed sync of multiple external camera flashes simultaneously if required.
 In terms of brand, we definitely recommend sticking with the same manufacturer as your camera.

 Is an inbuilt camera flash really useless?